Top Performers on TSX: Fortuna Silver Mines, Interfor, and Canfor

 8, the Vancouver-based company announced it would buy back up to 5.1 million shares by Nov.
 12. For 2023, shares are up six per cent.
 Analysts have five buys, no holds and no sells on the stock and a 12-month price target of $28.20, according to Bloomberg

 We have summarized this news so that you can read it quickly.
 If you are interested in the news, you can read the full text here.
-Read more: 🏆 76. financialpost »
+Read more: financialpost » / 🏆 76. in CA

 Similar News:You can also read news stories similar to this one that we have collected from other news sources.